“I am not what happened to me, I am what I choose to become.”

 Stuck in Time

 Why two?
 Well, children aren’t typically as able as adults to make sense of intense emotional experiences, particularly traumatic ones that involve someone else doing something awful to them.
-As such, there can be a backlog of emotions and thoughts and memories in a holding pattern, separated off from everyday life, and waiting to be sorted out, or to explode….some day….maybe.
+As such, there can be a backlog of emotions, needs and thoughts and memories in a holding pattern, separated off from everyday life, and waiting to be sorted out, or to explode….some day….maybe.
 Nevertheless, they are not dormant, and unfortunately tend to influence and steer what is happening now, like a rope caught on a rudder, even though they may have nothing to do with the present moment.

 Fragile: the fractured self